Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches a USGS pre-computed real-time earthquake feed by magnitude tier and time window.
-It distinguishes from siblings by mentioning earthquake_search for historical/filtered queries, and the verb 'fetch' is specific.
+The description explicitly states 'Fetch a USGS pre-computed real-time earthquake feed by magnitude tier and time window' with a specific verb and resource.
+It differentiates from sibling tools by naming earthquake_search as the alternative for historical/filtered queries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.